rakiba-sultana/gw-flow-model/README.md

 # Riverton regional model project
-This code is run in modflow usg.
-The input files were first created in groundwater vistas in a US DOE project.
-Then the input files were loaded in flopy.
+The initial flow model was run in groundwater vistas using MODFLOW USG.
+Then the model was loaded in flopy.
+The input files of MODFLOW USG were converted to MODFLOW 6 and subsequently loaded and run in flopy.
+The workflow is presented in the code.